portsoc/hangman-in-branches/README.md

 Our to-do list at the moment is focusing mainly on the implementation of the server.
 We will later add more features to the client (e.g., CSS styling):

+- [ ] We still have not satisfied one of the core requirements of displaying how many moves it took to win as a score.

 - [ ] The server is only capable of handling one game at a time.
 We need to add a mechanism to handle multiple games simultaneously.
+This could be a nice additional feature (as suggested in [the coursework specification](https://docs.google.com/document/d/1cF3u2ldutHaBAzFOEsnVwfKrnPTylOrn-hAGFSDWca8/edit)).

-- [ ] `server/svr.js` should be split into multiple files (we need to modularise our code serverside too).
+- [ ] `server/svr.js` should be split into multiple files (we need to modularise the code in our server too).

 - [ ] Data should be stored in a database.
 We need a better way to store `words` and maybe the state of games at play.